The 5-Day Follow-Up Framework That Cuts Churn by 40%

 "Hi [Name], quick tip: [relevant care instruction or pro tip—e.g., 'avoid washing your hair for 48 hours to let the color set' or 'run your AC for 10 mins to check the new filter is pulling air evenly'].
 Let me know if you have any questions! — [Name]"

 Why it works: Demonstrates expertise, provides concrete value, and positions you as a trusted advisor—not just a vendor.
-Customers who receive helpful tips are 2.3x more likely to return.
+Customers appreciate genuine helpful advice—it keeps you top-of-mind without feeling like a sales push.

 Day 3: The Social Proof Ask (48–72 hours post-service)